kburdett/kburdett.github.io/_posts/2014-04-06-angularjs-requirejs-typescript-a-recipe-for-success.md

     - TypeScript
 author: Kevin Burdett
 ---
 I've been hearing a lot about [Angular](http://angularjs.org/) recently.
 I decided to give it a try and see what all the fuss is about.
-My homepage was in need of redesign anyways :) Up until now, my homepage has been largely JavaScript free.
+My homepage was in need of redesign anyways...
+Up until now, my homepage has been largely JavaScript free.
 Since I would be adding a body of JavaScript code, it also seemed like the perfect time to pull in two other technologies that I'm a fan of...
 [TypeScript](http://www.typescriptlang.org) and [Require](http://requirejs.org).
 This post is mostly about Angular, but you will see TypeScript and Require sprinkled throughout as well.

 There is _a lot_ of information I want to cover in this post, and I am only scratching the surface of what Angular can do.
 Unfortunately that means I will have to gloss over a great many details.
 I will try to focus on the technical implementation, and less on the journey of getting to it.
 I will follow up with my overall impressions at the end of the post.
 If you aren't familiar with [Angular](http://angularjs.org/), [TypeScript](http://www.typescriptlang.org), or [Require](http://requirejs.org), you should go do some reading on the technologies involved first.
 To cut down on the snippet sizes, I will often edit or crop files in this post.
 However, you can get the full version from [my Git repository](https://github.com/kburdett/kburdett.github.io).